Churchill magazine

 1. Lock up

-2. Set the security alarm if you have one
+2. Set the security alarm

 If it’s a monitored alarm, don’t forget to give your monitoring station the details of the key holder.

-3. Cancel deliveries
+4. Cancel deliveries

-4. Put valuables out of sight
+5. Put valuables out of sight

-Make sure you move things like your laptop and car keys out of the way of prying eyes.
+Make sure you move things like your laptop, portable electronics and jewellery out of the way of prying eyes.
+If you have a keyless fob for your car, store it in something like a Faraday pouch to protect it from relay theft.

-5. Make your home look occupied
+6. Make your home look lived in

-6. Sort your post
+7. Sort your post

-Avoid a build-up of post inside your front door by getting a neighbour to move it or asking the Royal Mail to hold on to your letters until you return, using its Keepsafe service.
+Avoid a build-up of post inside your front door by getting a neighbour to move it or asking the Royal Mail to hold on to your letters until you return, using its Keepsafe service

-7. Occupy the driveway
+8. Occupy the driveway

-8. Enlist the help of neighbourhood watch
+9. Enlist the help of neighbourhood watch

-9. Mow your lawn before you go
+10. Mow your lawn before you go

 If it looks overgrown, burglars might correctly suspect you're away.

-10. Put away tools or ladders
+11. Put away tools or ladders

 They could be used to force entry to your home.

-11. Get a safe
+12. Get a safe

-12. Security mark your belongings
+13. Security mark your belongings

 Related articles